Australia: Working to end violence against health care

 … Protecting health care is now a more pressing concern than ever. … Committee of the Red Cross's Health Care in Danger project, has devised a massive open …

 … "Health-care workers, facilities and transport must be … or misused," says Erin O'Connor, ICRC health delegate in Gaza.
-During the 2014 … itself to repair the facility.
+During the 2014 … to repair the facility.
 Health Care in Danger is an ICRC-led project, which aims at …

 … of the stories told by the new set of five Health Care in Danger posters.
 Based on real cases, they show …